GoogleChrome/web.dev/src/site/content/en/blog/snap-after-layout/index.md

 [CSS Scroll Snap](https://developers.google.com/web/updates/2018/07/css-scroll-snap)
 allows web developers to create well-controlled scroll experiences by declaring scroll snapping positions.
-One shortcoming of the current implementation is that scroll snapping does not work well when the layout changes. e.g. the viewport is resized, the device is rotated etc. This shortcoming is fixed in Chrome 81.
+One shortcoming of the current implementation is that scroll snapping does not work well when the layout changes, such as when the viewport is resized or the device is rotated.
+This shortcoming is fixed in Chrome 81.

 ## Interoperability
 Many browsers have basic support for CSS Scroll Snap.
 See [Can I use CSS